OuhscBbmc/RedcapExamplesAndPatterns/DocumentationGlobal/ResourcesInstallation.md

 ### Installation (recommended)
 The order does not matter.

-* **[ODBC Driver for SQL Server](https://www.microsoft.com/en-us/download/details.aspx?id=53339)** is for connecting to the [token server](https://github.com/OuhscBbmc/REDCapR/blob/master/vignettes/SecurityDatabase.Rmd), if your institution is using one.
-As of this writing, version 13.1 is the most recent driver version.
-See if a new one exists. {added Feb 2017}
+* **[ODBC Driver for SQL Server](https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server)** is for connecting to the [token server](https://github.com/OuhscBbmc/REDCapR/blob/master/vignettes/SecurityDatabase.Rmd), if your institution is using one.
+As of this writing, version 17 is the most recent driver version.
+See if a new one exists. {updated Apr 2018}
 * **[R Tools for Windows](https://cran.r-project.org/bin/windows/Rtools/)** is necessary to build some packages in development hosted on GitHub. {added Feb 2017}
 * **[Notepad++](http://notepad-plus-plus.org/)** is a text editor that allows you look at the raw text files, such as code and CSVs.
 For CSVs and other data files, it's helpful when troubleshooting (instead of looking at the file through Excel, which masks & causes some issues).  {added Sept 2012}
 * **[Atom](https://atom.io/)** is a text editor, similar to Notepad++.
 Notepad++ appears more efficient opening large CSVs.
 Atom is better suited when editing a lot of files in a repository.
 For finding and replacing across a lot of files, it is superior to Notepad++ and RStudio; it permits regexes and has a great GUI preview of the potential replacements.
 Productivity is enchanced with the following [Atom packages](https://atom.io/packages):